Getting to Rwanda

 Dry Season: mid-May to mid-October.
 This is the time that is easiest to track the gorillas, however, it is not as “green” as the wet season.

-July and August are peak season for visiting the gorillas, which means that travelling outside of these two months is easier to obtain a permit.
+July and August are peak season for visiting the gorillas, which means that traveling outside of these two months is easier to obtain a permit.

 The Northeast has a lot more rain due to the volcanoes being covered in rainforest.
 Karisimbi (the highest peak in Rwanda at 2,507 meters) is usually covered with snow.

-All International flights arriving in Kigali are with SN Brussels, KLM, Kenya Airways, Ethiopian Airlines, Air Burundi and Rwandair Express.
+International flights arriving in Kigali can be booked with SN Brussels, KLM, Kenya Airways, Ethiopian Airlines, Air Burundi and Rwandair Express.

 All international flights arrive at Kigali International Airport, 10 Km from central Kigali.
 There are two flights a day from Nairobi, two per week direct from Brussels and two per week from Johannesburg.
 For information on connections from Nairobi, Entebbe and Johannesburg, please contact Rwanda Air Express on www.rwandair.com

 A valid passport is mandatory.
-For visas, please refer to the following official government portal: https://www.migration.gov.rw/index.php?id=13
+For visas, please refer to the following official government portal.

 The unit of currency is the Rwanda franc.
 The US dollar is the hard currency of preference.
 It may be impossible to exchange travellers’ cheques away from the capital.
 Credit cards are usually only accepted at the major hotels in Kigali.

-In addition to the indigenous language of Kinyarwanda, French and English are official languages.
+In addition to the indigenous language of Kinyarwanda, French, English and Swahili are official languages.
 French is widely spoken throughout the country.
 In the capital and other tourist centres, many people speak English.

 Good Friday and Easter Monday, which fall on variable dates, are recognised in Rwanda.